 This manual includes information on installation of the Lamp Kit with Auto Start/Stop Arc Sensor.
-The Lamp Kit is to be installed after the Arm is completely assembled and mounted with the Wall Bracket and Fan.
+The Lamp Kit is to be installed after the Arm is assembled to the Mobiflex base.

-For information on installation of a complete wall-mounted system, refer to the Prism 2400 and/or Prism 4200 Fan manual.
+For information on installation of the arm, refer to the Mobiflex or Arm manual.